pratyush981/Portfolio/README.md

 # Portfolio
-Designed a portfolio using html,css and javascript
+ Creating a portfolio website using html and css